pangeo-data/education-material/pedagogy/pod/README.md

 ## binder

+>  A pangeo binder instance has a bare-bones jupyter environment by default that comes from repo2docker; nothing pangeo-related actually.
+An environment.yml or other config file will be picked up by repo2docker to add that stuff to the default environment.
+An image is built and saved to prevent re-building.
+The image is tagged based on github commit so if the repo with the environment.yml hasn’t changed the image doesn’t rebuild.
+Because the image is based on the github tag and not the user, multiple users can click the same link, and each person gets a duplicate environment on their own pod. -Scott Henderson

 I want my repository to be available in binder!
 My repo (on GitHub) is called `badger` and my GitHub username is `norbert314`.
 I want to use the `master` branch of this repo.
 I want to make use of the `mybinder.org` binder service.
 This is sufficient information; I now have two paths that I can follow.
 On the first path I simply use